yoav-klein/kubernetes/kthw/README.md

 In our project, you can set up (virtually) as many controllers and workers you like.
-If you choose to set up a multi-controller cluster, you'll need to take care of the load balancer your self, and just provide the IP of this load balancer.
+If you choose to set up a multi-controller cluster, you'll need to take care of the load balancer yourself (More details in the User Guide page), and just provide the IP of this load balancer.

 <img src=".attachments/kthw.png" width="800">